RohitSingh555/Booking_Manager/readme.md

     ```
     python run_chatbot.py
     ```
+//This is to ask questions from the AI bot
     OR
 12. After that run `python search.py` in the terminal
 13. Follow it up by running the `python chatbot.py`